wp-plugins/events-made-easy/readme.txt

 * Feature: added placeholder #_RSVPEND that will show the date+time end of the registration period
 * Feature: added conditional placeholder #_IS_RSVP_ENDED, returns 1 if the registration period has passed
 * Feature: retain all filled in values if RSVP form validation proved wrong
+* Improvement: show an admin warning if the special events page is not ok
 * Bugfix: make location attributes actually work
 * Bugfix: also deal with RESPNAME, RESPEMAIL, ... in the registration form format